CMMS: Definition, Benefits, and How It Works

 Project Planning and Executive Buy-in

 The foundation of any successful CMMS rollout is alignment across teams and leadership.
-Start by clearly defining your goals such as reducing downtime, improving compliance, or automating preventive maintenance.
+Start by clearly defining your goals: reducing downtime, improving compliance, or automating preventive maintenance.
 Engage stakeholders early, assign a project owner or internal champion, and ensure leadership communicates the importance of this change across the organization.

 Data Migration and Setup